mnielsen/cognitivemedium/slow.md

 9,000 years".

 What problems can human beings _only_ solve over a very long period of time?
 And how can we build institutions that solve those problems?

+Related: of the projects below, which _required_ a long time, and which could have been greatly accelerated?

 This page is
 a [riff on Patrick Collison's list of /fast projects](https://patrickcollison.com/fast).
 There are